Deliver us from evil

 In one sense, knowing what to do when sin is pressing for attention is simple.
 Run from it!
 Joseph is a good example.[ix]
 But we’ve got more resources than just running.
 We have powerful reasons for our choices.
 And there’s a wonderful reward.

-Sin, contrary to entertainment promotions, is not nice!
-It comes with an agenda of its own—and we are its victims.
+Sin isn’t nice!
+It comes with an agenda of its own.
+It wants us as its victims.[x]
 We used to give ourselves to thoughts and deeds that God says are wrong.
-Paul gave us a list of them earlier in his letter.[x]
+Paul gave us a list of them earlier in his letter.[xi]

 We had an illusion of freedom because we felt free of any external demand.
 But sin has a destination in view.
 It wants us dead.
 Or, more accurately, he—Satan, wants us dead.
+Sin pays wages.
+In other words, we get what we deserve.

 Now, contrast this with being obedient.
 We give ourselves to Christ who loves us.
 We trust him and are pronounced righteous.
 And righteousness becomes the desire of our whole being.
-Jesus teaches us that those who hunger and thirst for righteousness will be filled—filled with righteousness.[xi]
+Jesus teaches us that those who hunger and thirst for righteousness will be filled—filled with righteousness.[xii]

 [i] Rom.
 6:1, 15